-We also request that if the jurisdiction requirement is adopted as proposed, the Commission clarify that for purposes of the margin requirements, the United States is considered to be in one insolvency jurisdiction despite the fact that banks and systemically important non-banks and other institutions may be subject to potentially different insolvency regimes.
+We also request that if the jurisdiction requirement is adopted as proposed, the Prudential Regulators clarify that for purposes of the margin requirements, the United States is considered to be in one insolvency jurisdiction despite the fact that banks and systemically important non-banks and other institutions may be subject to potentially different insolvency regimes.
 For example, there is no reason to prevent a U.S. non-bank CSE from using a U.S. bank as custodian.

 Ambiguity as to insolvency regime of CSE - The proposed rules as written leave some ambiguity as to whether the custodian must be in the same insolvency jurisdiction as the party posting collateral or the party collecting collateral.
-Section 23.158(a)(3) refers to the margin collected by the CSE from a SE counterparty and held at an independent custodian.
-Section 23.158(a)(4) next refers to the margin posted by the CSE to a SE counterparty and held at an independent custodian.
-Section 23.158(a)(5) provides that the custodian shall be located in the same insolvency regime as would apply to the CSE, without specifying whether is the CSE that is collecting or posting the collateral.
+The proposed rules require that independent custodian to be subject to the same insolvency regime that would apply to the covered swap entity.
+(Section .7(d)) In general, the rules refer to the "covered swap entity" as the entity that collects collateral.
+(See Sections .3, .4, .5, .6).
+However, Section .7 refers to the covered swap entity as the entity that posts collateral.
+As a result, there is some ambiguity as to whether the custodian must be in the same insolvency jurisdiction as the entity collecting collateral or the entity posting collateral.
 The relevant insolvency regime should be that of the collecting entity for the following reasons.
 First, we see no policy reason at all for a requirement that the custodian be in the same insolvency regime as the party posting collateral; second, requiring the use of a custodian subject to the same insolvency regime as the entity posting collateral would mean that a single CSE would potentially have to enter into multiple custodial arrangements, significantly increasing operational difficulties; third, for many counterparties, particularly outside the U.S., there may be no suitable custodians that are subject to the same insolvency regime as the counterparty, thereby making such transactions impossible.